Trusted WordPress tutorials, when you need them most.

 Microsoft Clarity is a free analytics tool for websites.
 It helps you see the most popular pages on your website and how users click, scroll, and interact with those pages.

-The most important feature of Microsoft Clarity is its data visualization.
+The most important feature of Microsoft Clarity is its data visualization of user behavior.
 This includes click tracking, heatmap reports, session recordings, and more.

 Heatmaps show a visual report of how users move their mouse, as well as where they click, select, and scroll.